AtmosFears/AtmosFears-BE/README.md

 If you want the newest version of maven check [this](https://www.digitalocean.com/community/tutorials/install-maven-linux-ubuntu)

+# MongoDB setup
+1. Create a copy of `db.example.properties` as `db.properties`
+2. Fill credentials

 # Useful commands
 Running app (it also recompile your changes):